 “You need to make the case for why you care about something and what you’re doing about it,” Serota advises.
 But do think carefully about what you choose to share, such as a mental health issue or a gambling or drug problem.
 “Be careful about revealing things that would make the reader feel a sense of caution about you,” Serota says.

-A college essay‘s most important quality is that it feels authentic, officials say.
+An essay’s most important quality is that it feels authentic, Serota and others say.
 Make sure that it addresses the prompt, but also think of your essay as an opportunity to reveal your true voice and to highlight who you really are.
 Admissions folks are experts at distinguishing between viewpoints that feel genuine and those that don’t.
+The most compelling essays reveal something about an applicant’s personality, Kostell says.

-When it comes to large universities in particular, it may be hard to believe that there are human beings who are actually reading and giving careful consideration to your app, but it’s true.
+When it comes to large universities in particular, it may be hard to believe that there are human beings who are actually reading and giving careful consideration to your application, but it’s true.
+During the review process, “multiple sets of eyes read every piece of the application, essay and letters of recommendation,” says Brigger, whose university reviews more than 44,000 first-year applications per year.
+“Admissions officers and university faculty and staff are the ones making admissions decisions, not a computer or automated process.”

-This can be achieved in various ways: by calling or emailing with questions, requesting a Skype interview, contacting alumni or interacting with a representative on social media or at a local college fair.
-Indeed, 37% of colleges indicate that demonstrated interest is a moderately or considerably important factor in decisions, according to NACAC.
+Many competitive colleges are using these new options to gauge an applicant’s “demonstrated interest.”
+This can be shown in various ways: by calling or emailing with questions, requesting a virtual interview, contacting alumni or interacting with a representative on social media or, when possible, at a college fair.

 More from U.S. News